jktrn/enscribe.dev-hexo/source/_posts/writeups/utc/port-authority.md

 Let's finally get to solving the challenge.

+---

-### LEVEL 1
+## Level 1

 {% box %}
 Do you know how websockets work?
 [25 points]
 {% endbox %}

-We can move on to the final quality-of-life feature: a web-based "controller" that can steer the ship on-click and start new levels.
+The last thing I want to add was a web-based "controller", which can steer the ship on-click and start new levels.
 I moved all my code from a local `.js` file to [CodePen](https://codepen.io/) for instant page regeneration and accessability by teammates.
 Here's the HTML:

 {% codeblock lang:html [HTML] First start & steer buttons %}
 <p>Start Level:</p>